 There is always a possibility that a potential new member may become ill, or that something might happen to limit participation in recruitment.
 Whatever the situation, don’t worry.
 Alert your Recruitment Guide(Rho Gamma), and she will work with you to make other accommodations.
 The individual chapters are very understanding and will try to make the appropriate exceptions.
 To prevent illness, we recommend eating breakfast and asking for a drink when you get thirsty.
 Also, the days are long, so get plenty of rest.

 The Student Activities Center will work those who have campus related conflicts such as marching band practice, cheerleading, or any NCAA athletic team.
 We do not make special accommodations for work conflicts.
-For questions regarding this policy, please contact the Student Activities Center by August 1st.
+For questions regarding this policy, please contact us at email@example.com no later than August 1st.

 If you plan to live in the Residence Halls, please check or circle the appropriate hall on your application for recruitment.
 We will contact the residence hall on your behalf to approve an early move-in time.
 Move-in will typically take place on the Saturday morning prior to the start of recruitment.
 In some residence halls, there is a fee to move in early.